brettambrose/udacity-nanodegree-data-engineering-aws-project-redshift-data-warehouse/README.md

 ## Local Deployment and Execution Steps
 We will be using an the Redshift AWS Service for this project.
 Click [here](https://docs.aws.amazon.com/redshift/latest/gsg/new-user-serverless.html) to learn more about getting started with Amazon Redshift Serverless Data Warehouses.

 We will be using Infrastructure as Code (IaC) to deploy our Redshift cluster.
-For manual steps to setting up IAM Roles and Redshift, please refer to the documentation in this repository under [Files](Files).
+For manual steps to setting up IAM Roles and Redshift, please refer to the documentation in this repository under [files](https://github.com/brettambrose/udacity-nanodegree-data-engineering-aws-project-redshift-data-warehouse/tree/master/files).

 All executable code is written in Python.